Search results for

 Disabling AICore is no different from disabling any other app on Android.
 I took the following steps:

-And, as a final step to ensure that all processing was limited to my smartphone, I enabled the “Process data only on device” option on my Samsung phone.
+And as a final step to ensure that all processing was limited to my Samsung phone, I enabled the “Process data only on device” option.
 You can find it in Settings > Galaxy AI.
+Rather than disabling AICore, this toggle actually disables cloud-based Galaxy AI services from running.

-As much as I find the novelty of Gallery’s features entertaining and the usefulness of Internet’s features alluring, I use neither app in my daily life.
-Disabling AICore, therefore, had little to no effect on me.
+As much as I find the novelty of Gallery’s features entertaining and the usefulness of the Internet’s features alluring, I use neither app in my daily life.
+Disabling them, therefore, had little to no effect on me.

-Granted, there are a host of other AI features that will also be disabled when you disable AICore, but I don’t use any of them either.
+Granted, there are a host of other AI features that will also be disabled when you disable AICore and Samsung’s cloud processing, but I don’t use any of them either.
 In any case, those that do matter continue to function.
 This includes Circle to Search (which is largely just a Google Lens shortcut) and Live Transcribe, which I use regularly to snag snippets from meetings or dictate thoughts.
 Neither product seems to require AICore running in the background.

 Considering I just disabled a system service that manages a fairly important modern Android feature, I didn’t once encounter a feature that didn’t work that I would normally use.